nwind21/ardupilot/getting_started.md

  for your Mac, Windows or Linux machine.

  2. [Install vagrant](http://docs.vagrantup.com/v2/installation/).

- 3. <strong>Enable Virtualization in BIOS</strong>  This vagrantfile will instruct Vbox provisioner to enable multi-core of 4 with a CPU cap of 80%.
+ 3. <strong>Enable Virtualization in BIOS</strong>  This Vagrantfile will instruct Vbox provisioner to enable multi-core of 4 with a CPU cap of 80%.
 If you do not, the SITL will be extremely slow.
 If you don't enable Virtualization options, the box will fail to boot.

- 4. <strong>Edit the vagrantfile</strong> shared_folders to map to the three required projects: ardupilot, PX4Nuttx, PX4Firmware, and jsbsim.
+ 4. <strong>Edit the Vagrantfile</strong> shared_folders to map to the three required projects: ardupilot, PX4Nuttx, PX4Firmware, and jsbsim.

+ 5. <strong>Optionally, edit your location for your Ubuntu archives</strong> From the list here [Ubunut Mirrors(https://launchpad.net/ubuntu/+archivemirrors) search and replace the values in `~ardupilot/puppet/modules/preconditionals/files/sources.list` to where you want.
+By default, it points to Easynews.com since they have a large download pipe.
+This can help speed up provisioning since apt-get will use an archive mirror closer or with a bigger pipe than the default ubuntu mirror.

  5. <strong>Start the Vagrant</strong> In the `ardupilot` directory, run `vagrant up` from the command line.
 This will create a new Ubuntu Linux VM.
 This box is provisioned via puppet. any updates to the provisioning can be applied by running `vagrant provision`.
  The puppet files mimic the setup in "ardupilot/Tools/scripts/install-prereqs-ubuntu.sh -y"` as well as the requirements for SITL.
-You do NOT need to run the script.
-Puppet handles the provisioning.
+You do NOT need to run the script.  <strong>Puppet handles the provisioning.</strong>

  6. <strong>Wait for Puppet to complete provisioning</strong> Once the provisioning is complete (it takes a while (30min or so) due to the large UI install packages)

  7. <strong>Reboot</strong> to get a nice UI] run `vagrant reload` and upon reboot, the UI will appear.
 I recommend logging in using GNOME 2d (no effects) and installing the
  GuestBoxAdditions from the Guest machine.

  8. <strong>Login</strong> Login password is "vagrant" as well as sudo password.

  9. <strong>Fixing the guest additions defect in VBox 4.3.10</strong> VirtualBox 4.3.10 has a a defect in the VBoxAdditions.
 You will need to run the script "sudo vbox_patch.sh" located in home directory then reload the machine with `vagrant reload` otherwise vagrant will fail to mount the shared folders AFTER you've installed the VBoxAdditions.